NecroKote/ibans/README.md

 # Installation
 `python` of version `3.7` and above is required for this project.

-Additionally, tool called `poetry` is required for noth dependency installation and running this project
+Additionally, tool called `poetry` is required for both dependency installation and running this project.
+(poetry needs to be run from project's directory)

 ```
 % pip install --user poetry